Cross-Cultural Expert-Level Art Critique Evaluation with Vision-Language Models: Experiments

-We compress images to $\leq$3.75MB, generate bilingual L1-L5 critiques using a unified prompt, and compute Tier I metrics.
-Claude Opus 4.5 (Tier II judge) then returns five 1-5 dimension scores (Coverage, Alignment, Depth, Accuracy, Quality) in JSON format.
-Scores are then calibrated using a 450-sample human subset (298 train / 152 held-out).
-Our default evaluation metric is the calibrated Tier~III score ($S_{\text{primary}}=S_{\text{II}}^*$), although Tier II dimension-specific scores are also reported for analytical purposes.
+Each model receives a compressed artwork image ($\leq$3.75MB) and generates a bilingual L1--L5 critique using a unified prompt.
+Tier~I automated metrics are computed on the generated critique.
+Claude Opus 4.5 (Tier~II judge) then scores the five rubric dimensions in \textit{reference-guided} mode (\S\ref{subsec:tri_tier}).
+The aggregate Tier~II score is calibrated via sigmoid calibration on the human-scored subset (\S\ref{sec:dataset}).
+Our default evaluation metric is the calibrated score $S_{\text{II}}^*$; dimension-specific Tier~II scores are reported for diagnostic purposes.